-- Evidence of knowledge sharing across all three strands of the IDC, including cluster plans, deployment projects and IDRIC. - Knowledge sharing webinars hosted by UKRI with an average of 40 attendees at each event, including project partners, wider industry, academia and relevant stakeholders from the public sector. - Social media presence on the IDC LinkedIn page which currently has 5007 followers (as of 23 May 2024). - Written material for knowledge sharing includes thought leadership articles, blogs and articles produced over the course of the IDC. - Engagement and communications activities include presentations at events, both in the UK and internationally, videos and blogs.
+- Evidence of knowledge sharing across all three strands of the IDC, including cluster plans, - Knowledge sharing webinars hosted by UKRI with an average of 40 attendees at each event, including - Social media presence on the IDC LinkedIn page which currently has 5007 followers (as of 23 May 2024). - Written material for knowledge sharing includes produced over the course of the IDC. - Engagement and communications activities include

-Number of companies interested in adopting this technology for industrial decarbonisation & Hydrogen as fuel or feedstock
+Number of companies interested in adopting this technology for industrial decarbonisation